-- 1. Ensure that the user has completed the S parameter calibration. - 2.
-Select Cal $\rightarrow$ Fixtures $\rightarrow$ Fixture Setup $\rightarrow$ 2-Port DeEmbed to enter the Settings screen. - 3.
+- 1. Ensure that the user has completed the S parameter calibration and obtained the S parameters of the DUT. - 2.
+Select Cal \rightarrow Fixtures \rightarrow Fixture Setup \rightarrow 2-Port DeEmbed to enter the Settings screen. - 3.
 Select the port and select the form of de-embedding to import an S2P File.
 Click User S2P File to import the S parameter of the fixture part that needs to be removed.

-Checking the Enable De-Embedding On All Ports tab means that all ports are de-embeddable.
+Checking the Enable De-Embedding On All Ports tab means that all ports are deembeddable.

-When the frequency range in the S2P file of the imported matching module is smaller than the frequency range set by the current interface, the system will extrapolate the S2P file by default.
+When the frequency range in the S2P file of the imported matching module is smaller than the frequency range set by the current interface, if the Enable Extrapolation item is not checked, the system will extrapolate the S2P file by default.
 All the low-frequency parameters not covered are replaced by the first point in the S2P file, and all the high-frequency parameters not covered are replaced by the last point in the S2P file, making the frequency range of the S2P file the same as that of the current interface.